 “Show us what you have!
 You’re hiding something!
 Gold?
 A message for the Christians?”

-Tarcisius clutched his treasure more tightly.
-His fingers gripped his tunic as he replied firmly:
+Tarcisius clutched his treasure more tightly to himself.
+His fingers gripping his tunic, he answered in a firm voice:

 “I cannot.
 Let me go.”